calebschoepp/nqq/list-post.md

 ...
 ```

 The biggest change is that we have added a list literal to the `primary` rule.
 It uses the utility rule `list_display` which accepts multiple comma seperated items.
-The items are any valid expression except for an assignment. `list_display` also supports an optional trailing comma like we wanted.
+The items are any valid expression except for an assignment as indicated by using `logic_or`. `list_display` also supports an optional trailing comma like we wanted with the snippet `( "," )?`.

 To support indexing from lists, we've added a new rule `subscript`.
-It has a higher precedence then call so that you could as an example index into a list for a function and call it (`myFunctions[0]()`).
+It has a higher precedence then `call`.
+This allows things like indexing into a list for a function and then calling it `myFunctions[0]()`.
 For storing to lists we updated the `assignment` rule.
-For both, a valid index is any expression excpet an assignment.
+In both accessing and storing items in a list, a valid index is any expression except an assignment again indicated by `logic_or`.

-With a formal grammar in hand, we can tie this new feature into our parser.
-First we add two new rules to the Pratt parsing table.
+With a formal grammar in hand, we can tie this new feature into `compiler.c`.
+First, we add two new rules to the Pratt parsing table.
 When we encounter a `[` in a prefix scenario we parse a list literal.
-An infix `[` kicks off parsing of a subscript (index or store).
+Seeing an infix `[` kicks off parsing of a subscript (index or store).

 ```c++
 { list, subscript, PREC_SUBSCRIPT }, // TOKEN_LEFT_BRACKET
 { NULL, NULL,      PREC_NONE },      // TOKEN_RIGHT_BRACKET
 ```

 Below is the code to parse and compile a list literal.
-By the time `list` is entered the left bracket has already been consumed.
-If it doesn't immediatley find a right bracket it starts comma seperated items one at a time.
-Each cycle it verifies it isn't just at a trailing comma.
+By the time the `list` rule is entered the left bracket has already been consumed.
+If it doesn't immediatley find a right bracket it starts parsing comma seperated items one at a time.
+There is also an if statement to ensure it doesn't try to parse an item after a trailing comma.
 Finally it emits an `OP_BUILD_LIST` and the `itemCount` operand.

 ```c++
 static void list(bool canAssign) {